hmrc/assets-frontend/assets/patterns/header/README.md

 ### Use the phase banner

 The GOV.UK header also comes with a phase banner.
-It includes a link to get feedback about your service.
-The feedback link in the phase banner is [https://www.tax.service.gov.uk/contact/beta-feedback-unauthenticated?service=service-name](https://www.tax.service.gov.uk/contact/beta-feedback-unauthenticated).
+It includes a link to get feedback about your service: [https://www.tax.service.gov.uk/contact/beta-feedback-unauthenticated?service=service-name](https://www.tax.service.gov.uk/contact/beta-feedback-unauthenticated).

 Add your service name to the end of the URL so feedback can be directed back to your team.

 {{ example('header--phase-banner.html', true) }}